Can I Buy a Bitcoin Spot ETF in The UK?

 Can I Buy The New US Spot Bitcoin ETFs in the UK?

-Though fans of cryptocurrency may see this latest US news as a landmark step, UK counterparts may be waiting some time before similar developments in Blighty.
+Though fans of cryptocurrency may see this latest U.S. news as a landmark step, U.K. counterparts may be waiting some time before similar developments here.

-AJ Bell’s head of investment analysis Laith Khalaf says anyone trying to make the case to the Financial Conduct Authority (FCA) that things have changed and that now is the right time to fall in line with the US may well have a difficult time.
+At the time of the SEC green light, AJ Bell’s head of investment analysis Laith Khalaf said anyone trying to make the case to the Financial Conduct Authority (FCA) that things have changed may well have a difficult time.

 “Even with the SEC approval, it isn’t a slam dunk that we will get one over here because the UK regulator may not approve their sale,” he says.